• Skip to primary navigation

 We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites, at no extra cost to you.

-why you will love this shrimp and beets recipe!
+why you will love this recipe!

 • diet-friendly - in comparison to most salads, such as the caesar salad, it is low in calories.
 It is also whole-30 and paleo-friendly.